-I’ve read more about diet and fitness than anyone ever should.
+I’m sad to admit that I’ve read more about diet and fitness than anyone ever should.
 If I spent half the time I spend reading actually cooking and working out, I’d probably be fit as heck.
 My newest diet find is referred to as Intermittent Fasting (IF), a diet used by many accidentally, and others very intentionally.
-Now, I’m not a fitness blog so I won’t bore you with all the science surrounding IT, but I do hope to be able to share my results with you, and update this post as I discover new things about IT.
+Now, I’m not a fitness blog so I won’t bore you with all the science surrounding IF, but I do hope to be able to share my results with you, and update this post as I discover new things about IF.
 I’m barely one week in, and I can definitely see that there are pros and cons.
-I don’t feel its the right time to share those thoughts just yet as I don’t think it would be fair to you, me, or the diet to jump to conclusions, but I will update you as it goes.
+I don’t feel its the right time to share those thoughts as I don’t think it would be fair to you, me, or the diet to jump to conclusions, but I will update you as it goes.
 I’m following the 16:8 plan, meaning that from 8:00 pm – 12:00 pm the following day, I’m “fasting,” followed by a window of eating all my day’s calories from 12:00 pm – 8:00 pm.
 Hence 16:8, 16 hours fasting, 8 hours eating.
 As someone with a late night snacking problem, I immediately knew this would help.
-Here’s to the next 8 weeks- I’ll edit this post once/week for the next 8 weeks with my updates.
+Here’s to the next 8 weeks- I’ll edit this post ~once/week for the next 8 weeks with my updates.
 Check back soon!

 WEEK 1 UPDATE: